 The first thing to remember is that there are no off-limit topics, barring specific boundaries you agreed on with your psychologist.

-You may also wish to bring up feelings that have been bugging you but which you can’t put a name to.
-Your psychologist can help you articulate your emotions and clarify them further.
+You may also want to bring up feelings that have been bugging you but which you find hard to label.
+Your psychologist at TYHO can help you articulate your emotions and clarify them further.